tommyjlong/app_rtsp_sip/README.md

 # app_rtsp_sip
+In short, an Asterisk calling entity can use this Asterisk app to establish two-way audio with a surveillance camera when the camera uses RTSP (sending video and audio from the camera) and SIP (for sending audio to the camera).

 app_rtsp_sip.c is an [Asterisk](https://www.asterisk.org/) application tailored for connecting the audio streams of a Vivotek based IP camera to an Asterisk Channel.
 The code was originally `app_rtsp.c` developed by Sergio Garcia Murillo. `app_rtsp.c` acted as an RTSP client/player which could setup an RTSP connection to an endpoint implementing an RTSP Server (such as that embedded inside a camera) and play the audio and video streams from the RTSP Server into a "calling" Asterisk channel.
 In this manner, `app_rtsp` itself acted as an endpoint of an Asterisk Channel.

-`app_rtsp_sip` has updated the `app_rtsp` code to compile and run on Asterisk 17.x, PLUS it has added a simple SIP UA capability for setting up a SIP Session and subsequenlty sending RTP audio from the same Asterisk channel to the same camera.
-In effect, an Asterisk calling entity can establish two-way audio with a surveillance camera.
+`app_rtsp_sip` has updated the `app_rtsp` code to compile and run on more modern versions of Asterisk, PLUS it has added a simple SIP UA capability for setting up a SIP Session and subsequently sending RTP audio from the same Asterisk channel to the same camera.
+In short, an Asterisk calling entity can establish two-way audio with a surveillance camera.
 If only RTSP is needed, the `app_rtsp_sip` application can be setup in Asterisk to only use RTSP.

 In-line documentation was added to app_rtsp_sip.c so that one can view its documentation at the Asterisk command line.

 ## Restrictions/Limits/Quirks
 - `app_rtsp_sip` has been developed and tested on a couple of Vivotek Cameras, as well as a Vivint Video Doorbell running Vivotek software that was configured for local use with Home Assistant.
 It is possible that `app_rtsp_sip` may work with other cameras/devices but it is left up to the user of this software to determine how best to work with this code for such devices.
 - Digest authentication uses hashing code that may not work on certain cpu architectures possibly those running Big Endian (but not tested).
+- Some Vivotek Cameras will sometimes send audio over the SIP established socket instead of the RTSP socket.
+This app will detect this and gracefully close the connection.

-The RTSP portion of the code originially developed by Sergiao Garcia Murillo and that has been ported to Asterisk has not been tested for the following:
+The RTSP portion of the code originially developed by Sergio Garcia Murillo and that has been ported to more modern versions of Asterisk has not been tested for the following:
 - RTSP Video
 - IPv6
 - RTSP Tunnel
 - Use DTMF to stop RTSP
-- RTSP Digest Authentication (code is incomplete). *Digest Authentication has been added for SIP as Vivotek uses Digest Authentication for SIP.
-Vivotek by default uses Basic Authentication for RTSP which is what the original code supported.*

 # Asterisk

 ## Building Asterisk
 *I'll share the following as a guide based on my experience installing Asterisk on various versions of Ubuntu.
 It is not meant to be a "goto" all knowing guide necessarily as there may be missing dependencies or other asterisk build configuration options needed.
 Here is another handy [reference](https://websiteforstudents.com/how-to-install-asterisk-on-ubuntu-18-04-16-04/) you can also refer to.
 If you're wondering about FreePBX, I don't have any experience trying to incorporate a new application into it so I can't offer any guidance for it.*

 _The following assumes the build was done in a home directory: ~/asterisk/.
-You can of course do this somewhere else such as /usr/src/_
+You can of course do this somewhere else such as /usr/src/_.
+_The following also illustrates using Asterisk version 17, but more modern versions such as 22.x should be used instead as backwards compatibility has not been tested._
 ```
 $ sudo apt install wget build-essential subversion
 $ cd ~/asterisk